-Cooperation, Collaboration & Consolidation Plan | 2012-2013
+Cooperation, Collaboration & Consolidation Plan | 2013-2014

-Cooperation, Collaboration, Consolidation & Sturgis

-The City of Sturgis has long believed in the importance of right-sizing operations and working with other area municipalities to provide the best services practicable.
+Cooperation, Collaboration, Consolidation & Sturgis The City of Sturgis has long believed in the importance of right-sizing operations and working with other area municipalities to provide the best services practicable.
 Since 2006 the City has worked to reorganize through employee attrition; continuously re-evaluating positions and organizational responsibilities as a result of retirements and other position vacancies.
 This process has led to organizational cost savings, while at the same time allowing for maintenance of services at or near historic levels.
 This methodology proved extremely important in allowing the City to manage the economic downturn which began in 2008.
 Despite lost revenue and the increasing cost of fixed expenses, to date the City has not had significant lay off of personnel or needed to make dramatic cuts to citizen services.
 Collaboration and cooperation have also been important tools for the City in working to provide first-rate services to citizens with ever-reducing revenues.
-Despite being relatively isolated geographically from other large communities, the City has worked closely with nearby cities and surrounding townships to address issues and improve service provision.
+Despite being relatively isolated geographically from other similarly-sized communities, the City has worked closely with nearby cities and surrounding townships to address issues and improve service provision.
 Close ties with organizations in the community, including local non-profits, businesses, and the school system have also been beneficial.
-Due to the City's close proximity to the state border, Sturgis has also had the opportunity to collaborate with Indiana municipalities and counties in an effort to improve economic development in the region.
+Due to the City's close proximity to the state border, Sturgis has also had the opportunity to collaborate with Indiana local governments in an effort to improve economic development in the region.
 Looking forward, the City anticipates continuing to take advantage of all cooperation, collaboration, and consolidation opportunities that make sense and provide cost-savings and/or service provision advantages.
 In times of fiscal stress working together to maximize the benefit of every dollar spent is more important than ever in order to meet our goal of providing services that make Sturgis a community people want to call home.

-Update on Prior Year Proposed Cooperation, Collaborations & Consolidations

-Last year the City proposed several Cooperation, Collaboration, and Consolidation (C3) activities that were expected to reduce costs, provide new services, and improve operational efficiencies.
+Update on Prior Year Proposed Cooperation, Collaborations & Consolidations The past several years the City proposed multiple Cooperation, Collaboration, and Consolidation (C3) activities that were expected to reduce costs, provide new services, and improve operational efficiencies.
 As part of these efforts, the City was looking at collaborating with a number of groups, including other local and county governments.
-Below are the list of proposed C3 activities from last year, with an update on the progress made towards these efforts and barriers encountered.

-STREET REPAIR EQUIPMENT SHARING

-The condition of community streets has been and continues to be an area of concern for the City and citizens.
+Below are the list of proposed C3 activities from past years, with an update on the progress made towards these efforts and barriers encountered.
+STREET REPAIR EQUIPMENT SHARING The condition of community streets has been and continues to be an area of concern for the City and citizens.
 In an effort to improve street repair activities, the City is looking to purchase two pieces of equipment; an emulsion tank and pothole patcher (Durapatcher).
 The emulsion tank will allow Department of Public Services staff to fill potholes and small street cracks more effectively than simple hot or cold asphalt patching; repairs will thus last longer and require fewer repair trips.
 The Durapatcher will allow City staff to complete street repairs on more significant cracks that would have previously only been completed by a contracted service as part of a comprehensive street repair program.
 Purchase of both machines would be prohibitively expensive if undertaken by the City of Sturgis alone.
 The City is looking to purchase the equipment cooperatively with other local governments, sharing costs and equipment time.
+Proposed Partners: City of Coldwater and City of Three Rivers (Durapatcher), St. Joseph County and City of Three Rivers (emulsion tank).